Basic archaeological methods, analysis and interpretation

 Notes

-2. This is another anachronistic statement, as the original 2007 paper was based on bibliography from the early 2000s.
+2. This is another anachronistic statement, as the original 2007 paper was based on a bibliography from the early 2000s.
 Back then, the latest developments in digital photography had not been introduced into archaeology.